lucaswinningham/recipes/spaghetti.md

 #### Method

 1. Preheat oven to 400°F and in a mixing bowl, combine butter, salt, pepper, italian seasoning, garlic powder, and onion powder until homogeneous.
 2. Spread the butter mixture to both halves of the bread evenly.
-Add the mozzarella cheese to both halves and bake for 10-15 minutes.
+Add the mozzarella cheese to both halves and bake for 10 to 15 minutes.

 <!-- TAG: dinner -->
 <!-- TAG: pasta -->